dealnews/data-mapper-api/README.md

 ```

 You will also need a router of some sort to route API requests to the appropriate code/action.
 For most cases, you can
-just use the [PageMill Router](https://github.com/dealnews/pagemill-router).
+use the [PageMill Router](https://github.com/dealnews/pagemill-router).
 To help with building routes for the PageMill
 Router, this library comes with some pre-defined routes and a helper method to make sure input data is properly formatted
 for the API endpoint.